Code-Institute-Submissions/MSP1_art_club/README.md

 ### Structure

 Image information, member information linked to image of works.
+Images for exhibitions will be located in an image directory specified by the exhibition's year.
+Any images associated with activities will be located in a spearate directory for activities

 ### Skeleton

 The home page will have the show the main attractions, a selection of the member's work to view.
 A brief introduction imparting the nature of the get-togethers of the club, culminating in the club's summer exhibition of works to show the general public.

 An exhibition page will show the previous year's exhibition highlights, whether the works themselves or the personalities involved.
+This could be updated with images of submissions for the up coming exhibition to spur other to join/participate.

 A separate page of activities run by the clubs will give a timeline of dates, times, places and brief titles of ativities that the members and public can attend.

 An application for membership page will prompt for the relevant information, such as name, contact number and email, maybe reason to join.

+Images will be organised into directories:
+- exhibition images for each year
+- images associated with publicised activities will be contained in separate directory.

 ### Surface